Gilliamwu/Capstone_DB_code/README.md

 * CUDA >= 7.5

 ## How to run
-1. Set up the aeolus fron end windows app
+1. Set up the aeolus from end windows app
 2. From this repository, edit settings.py, edit the location you want to put all the video received from front end; file folder to save the sliced frames from video;
   the output from Machine Learning result;